-The Florida Department of Health is charged with creating standardized forms for employees to declare any one of the five exemptions under the bill.
+The Florida Department of Health has created standardized forms for employees to declare any one of the five exemptions under the bill.
 For a medical exemption, the employee will be required to have the form signed and filled out by a physician, physician assistant, or an advanced practice registered nurse.
-The form for COVID-19 immunity from prior infection is required to contain the laboratory criteria for proof of immunity and the testing exemption form is required to state the frequency of testing and acceptable tests that may be used.
-If an employer receives a completed exemption statement, the employer must allow the employee to opt out of the employer's mandatory COVID-19 vaccination policy.
+If an employer receives a properly completed exemption statement, the employer must allow the employee to opt out of the employer's mandatory COVID-19 vaccination policy.